kind-lab/mimic-profiles/input/pagecontent/medication-background.md

 Each workflow can be explored in depth to test robustness of your application.

+### Relevant profiles in Medication subset
+- [MimicEncounter]
+- [MimicMedication]
+- [MimicMedicationAdministration]
+- [MimicMedicationAdministrationICU]
+- [MimicMedicationDispense]
+- [MimicMedicationDispenseED]
+- [MimicMedicationRequest]
+- [MimicMedicationStatementED]
+- [MimicPatient]

+### Filter Medication data
+To retrieve all medication resources, a search should be applied to MimicPatient.
+Searching for Patient resources returning all linked resources that have a resource type of Encounter, Medication, MedicationAdministration, MedicationDispense, MedicationRequest, and MedicationStatement.

-### FHIR Medication
+### FHIR Medication Background
-Medication in FHIR is organized into 4 resources
+Medication in FHIR is organized into 5 resources
 - *Medication*: Stores all medications and medication mixes.
 - *MedicationRequest*: Any prescription or order for medication is stored here.
 - *MedicationDispense*: Pharmacy or in hospital dispensation of medication
 - *MedicationAdministration*: The actual administration of the requested/dispensed medication
+- *MedicationStatement*: The historical record of medication usage

 The hospital medicine workflow prescribe -> dispense -> administer in FHIR becomes:  MedicationRequest -> MedicationDispense -> MedicationAdministration.
-The interconnection medication resources are shown below:
+MedicationStatement is often taken separately to record historical medication usage.
+The interconnected medication resources are shown below:

 {% include img.html img="medication-mapping.png" caption="Medication Mappings" %}